Ben Hoyt’s Resume/CV

 - Wrote embedded firmware in C++ for Hamilton Jet’s large-scale jetboat control systems.
 Wrote testing and GUI tools in Python and C#.

-Harvest Electronics – Software Engineer – October 2002 to July 2006:
+Harvest Electronics – Software Engineer – Oct 2002 to Jul 2006:

-- Designed and developed the web and admin interface for their solar-powered weather stations – the clean UI and weather graphs really made Harvest’s product stand out.
+- Designed and developed the web and admin interface for their solar-powered weather stations.
+The clean UI and weather graphs really made Harvest’s product stand out.

-I have a B.E. in electrical and computer engineering, and graduated from the University of Canterbury in 2002 with first class honors, GPA 7.9/9.
+I have a B.E. in Electrical and Computer Engineering, and graduated from the University of Canterbury in 2002 with first class honors, GPA 7.9/9.
 For my final-year project I designed a small stack-based CPU in VHDL.

 I have also discovered a truly marvelous proof of Hofstadter’s Law, but unfortunately this margin is too narrow to contain it.